Greyhound Care & Standards

 Greyhound Racing Victoria (GRV) is the statutory body responsible for promoting and controlling the sport of greyhound racing in Victoria.
 Only by maintaining the highest levels of greyhound welfare day in day out, will we ensure a strong and sustainable future for the sport.

-Supporting, enabling and encouraging a culture of ongoing participant learning and personal skill development is a key component in GRV’s strategy for success.
+Supporting, enabling and encouraging a culture of ongoing learning and personal skill development is a key component in GRV’s strategy for success.
 One of GRV’s roles is to help guide and support participants to meet their various obligations and responsibilities.

-• becoming involved / registration information,
+• becoming involved in the industry and registration

-• personal health and wellbeing,
+• greyhound health and wellbeing,

-• greyhound breeding, education and training plans.
+• greyhound breeding, education and training

 The welfare of greyhounds must be the number one consideration at every stage of their lives